okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/drill-mode.md

 Here is how the Drill Path is built:
 - **For each level of the hierarchy, except the last one:**
-    - If there are **multiple values** in the dataset at that level or the **Category Level Maps** option (see below) is enabled, the name of the column, as defined in the dataset, is taken.
+    - If there are **multiple values** in the dataset at that level or the [Category Level Maps](../options/drill-behavior/category-level-maps.md) option is enabled, the name of the column, as defined in the dataset, is taken.
     - If there is **only one value**, the value of the data point is taken.
 For example, if you drill down on a single data point, the path will take its value.

 - **For the last level of the hierarchy:**
-    - If the **Last Level Maps** option (see below) is enabled, the behavior is the same as above.
+    - If the [Last Level Maps](../options/drill-behavior/last-level-maps.md) option is enabled, the behavior is the same as above.
     - Otherwise, the name of the column, as defined in the dataset, is taken.

 > Note that renaming the columns in the visual data bucket won't affect the path.

-### "Last Level Maps" Option

-Synoptic Panel offers an advanced option called [Last Level Maps](../options/drill-behavior/last-level-maps.md).

-You can associate a map with each value in every category within the hierarchy, except for the values at the last level, unless you select this option.
-If you select this option, you can also associate a map with the values at the last level.
-This allows you to view a map for specific values by applying a single filter to them.

-<todo>When enabled, if the dataset at the last level of the hierarchy contains only one value, the last element of the Drill Path will be that value.
-Since maps are assigned on a single Drill Path, you can use this option to associate specific maps to individual values and switch between them by applying single-value filters to the visual.
-When the option is disabled, the last level of the path is always the name of the column, regardless of the filters applied.</todo>

-<todo>Screencast to explain the concept</todo>

-> In the scenario where there is only a single category in the dataset (a single level in the hierarchy), you can use this option to associate a map to each value of the category, and switch between them by applying a single filter on the category.

->> Be aware that changing the *Last Level Maps* setting after maps have been associated may make some maps no longer reachable, as the Drill Path will be different.
-In this case, you can always manage the assigned maps through the [Map Manager](../features/map-manager.md).

-### "Category Level Maps" Option

-Synoptic Panel offers an advanced option called [Category Level Maps](../options/drill-behavior/category-level-maps.md).

-When this option is active, you can't link maps to individual category values; instead, you can only have one map per category in the hierarchy.
-This is beneficial if you prefer to highlight selected data points within the category's map, rather than having a separate map for each data point, which is the default behavior when drilling down or applying a single filter to any level other than the first.

-<todo>Screencast to explain the concept</todo>

-### "Aggregate on Expand" Option

-Synoptic Panel offers an advanced option called [Aggregate on Expand](../options/drill-behavior/aggregate-on-expand.md).

-When this option is active (the default behavior), and you click on *Expand all down one level in the hierarchy*, the data points are aggregated.
-This significantly impacts data binding and could make Power BI conditional formatting not working.

-If the option is disabled, the visual will display the data points as they are in the dataset, without aggregation.
-But this requires a hierarchical structure of the areas in the map to make the auto binding works.
-For more information, see [Data Binding](../concepts/data-binding.md#automatic-binding-when-hierarchy-is-expanded).

 ### Examples